os2xx/LFS/LFS-01.md

 <br>
 <span style="color:red; font-weight:bold; font-size:larger;">
-It is assumed that you undestand how install a Debian VirtualBox Guest.
+It is assumed that you understand how install a Debian VirtualBox Guest.
 If you have never installed a VirtualBox Guest before, visit [OSP4DISS](https://osp4diss.vlsm.org/).
 </span>

 <br>
-# Set a Blank VirtualBox Guest of LFS
+# Set a Blank VirtualBox Guest of LFS-ORIG

 * Create LFS-ORIG.ova